TheBaloneyboy/FunKeyCIAWrapper/README.md

 ### How to Use
 * Place 'FunKeyCIAWrapper.py', along with your 'input.csv' file in the same directory as FunKeyCIA.py
-* Go to your command line of choice and type in 'python FunKeyCIAWrapper.py -titles path/to/input.csv'.
+* Go to your command line of choice and type in `python FunKeyCIAWrapper.py -titles path/to/input.csv`.
 Wait for the script to run.
 Depending on your internet speed, this can take hours.

 Once everything finishes, you'll have a folder named CIAs with all of your downloaded games.